josdejong/mathjs/docs/datatypes/bignumbers.md

 sufficiently large.*

 Big numbers can be converted to numbers and vice versa using the functions `number` and `bignumber`.
-When converting a big number to a number, the high precision of the will be lost.
+When converting a BigNumber to a Number, the high precision of the BigNumber will be lost.
 When a BigNumber is too large to be represented as Number, it will be initialized as `Infinity`.

 ```js